Sunday, December 10, 2017

 Donald Curry speaking to a very engaged group of guests during the

 August 19 lecture.
-The local access tv station recorded the presentation
+The local access television station recorded the presentation

-and aired it repeatedly in the county Laconia is located.
+and aired it repeatedly in the county where Laconia is located.

 Click Here to view the recorded presentation on YouTube